tomjoht/oxygenxml_sample/markdown-dita/concepts/waterhose.md

 # Water hose

 A water hose is useful for cleaning and gardening projects around the yard.
+This is a small edit.

 Keep the hose coiled on a large hook near a water spout.